Sepidrood Rasht S.C.

-Sepidrood Rasht Sport Club (باشگاه ورزشی سپیدرود رشت, Bashgah-e Vârzeshi-ye Sipidrod Resht) is an Iranian football club based in Rasht, Iran.
-They currently compete in the third flight League 2.
+Sepidrood Rasht Sport Club (باشگاه ورزشی سپیدرود رشت, Bashgah-e Varzeshi-ye Sepidrod Resht) is an Iranian football club based in Rasht, Iran.
+They currently compete in League 2.

 Sepidrood competes against Malavan in the El Gilano and also has a friendly rivalry with cross-city rival Damash Gilan.
+Sepidrood is now the only Iranian existing club that has won the Aga Khan Asian Gold Cup.

 History

 Establishment

 Sepidrood Rasht Football Club is one of the oldest clubs in northern Iran founded in 1968 and is the first sports club to be based in Rasht.
 The team was named after the Sefīd-Rūd river which runs through the area.
 Sepidrood became champions of the Gilan Provincial League after the revolution three times, in 1983, 1986 and in 2003.

 Lower Leagues

 On 15 May 2010, Sepidrood secured promotion and thus played in the Azadegan League in the 2010–11 season for the first time in eleven years, however, the club was relegated at the end of the season.

 In 2014 Despite relegating to 3rd Division, Sepidrood bought Shahrdari Langarud license and remained in Second Division.
 After a good 2015–16 season in which Sepidrood made the last round of the 2nd Division, the team were promoted after finishing first in Group B.